hydro-jules/f2py-experiments/fib_intent/README.md

 end python module fibonacci
 ```

-The modified signature file can now be used to teach `f2py` what the interface to the subroutine should be, without never having to modify the source code.
+The modified signature file can now be used to teach `f2py` what the interface to the subroutine should be, without ever having to modify the source code.